pedsm/goCon/README.md

 # goCon
-Produce consumer problem in GO
+Producer consumer problem in GO

 This is a simple multi-threaded implementation of the Producer consumer problem.
 This was done in order to explore the golang concurrency features.
 The problem relies on a simple application of threads(go routines) and mutexes to prevent data races.